-For awhile after I graduated from college, I felt completely at a loss about what I was supposed to do next.
-I had no idea what I wanted to do for a career, and no real idea what this “passion” was that seemed so important, so I decided I was going to find out what I was passionate about.
+For a while after I graduated from college, I felt completely at a loss about what I was supposed to do next.
+I had no idea what I wanted to do for a career, and no real idea what this “passion” was that seemed so important.
+So I decided I was going to find out what I was passionate about.

 Then, I decided I was going to paint.
-I bought art supplies, and produced a few small canvases, which I still have hanging on the wall in my spare room.
+I bought art supplies and produced a few small canvases, which I still have hanging on the wall in my spare room.
 But after I finished one canvas, I rarely had any urge to finish another one.

 I tried any number of other things: collage, gardening, crafts, book design.
 They were all interesting and could be fun, but none of them were my “passion”.
 In fact, I still don't know what people mean when they say to “follow your passion.”

-The trouble with the exhortation to follow your passion or dream or to find your purpose is that it implies that those of us who are decently content, albeit not particularly passionate about any one thing, or those who are unemployed or underemployed, depressed, raising kids, or otherwise unable to gather enough resources to start off on a new path, are somehow devoid of dreams, passion or purpose, are even somehow small people: the “sheep”, as I've heard us “non-passionate” people called by those who consider themselves to be more “passionate”.
+The trouble with the exhortation to follow your passion or dream or to find your purpose is that it implies that those of us who are decently content, albeit not particularly passionate about any one thing, or those who are unemployed or underemployed, depressed, raising kids, or otherwise unable to gather enough resources to start off on a new path, are somehow devoid of dreams, passion, or purpose, are even somehow small people: the “sheep," as I've heard us “non-passionate” people called by those who consider themselves to be more “passionate."

-I've never been a fan of general feel-good aphorisms.
+I've never been a fan of feel-good aphorisms.
 They don't ring true for me most of the time, and seem highly oversimplified, not acknowledging the complexity of the human experience.
 It's popular to post these sorts of quotes on Facebook, usually accompanied by an image of a skinny, scantily-clad white woman staring at a sunset.
 But when I look at those, I usually roll my eyes.
 Maybe I should create a series of memes that actually reflect real life:

-“Do what gives you joy, and then a lot of the time do things you don't want to do because you have responsibilities to other people”
+- “Do what gives you joy, and then a lot of the time do things you don't want to do because you have responsibilities to other people”

-“Sometimes life is hard and it sucks, and look at you!
+- “Sometimes life is hard and it sucks, and look at you!
 You've survived this long!”

-“You're doing your best: keep up the good work!”
+- “You're doing your best: Keep up the good work!”

-“Sometimes the small moments of happiness are enough.”
+- “Sometimes the small moments of happiness are enough.”

-“You don't need some grand “passion” if you're kind and self-aware.”
+- “You don't need some grand passion if you're kind and self-aware.”

-My “passion”, if that's what you call my sense of what's important, is to live a good life, which means to learn and grow, to help those around me, to connect, and to be present with what's happening.
-This takes up much too much of my time and energy to waste any more time trying to figure out what my “passion” or “purpose” is.
+My “passion," if that's what you call my sense of what's important, is to live a good life, which means to learn and grow, to help those around me, to connect, and to be present with what's happening.
+This takes up much too much of my time and energy to waste any more of it trying to figure out what my “passion” or “purpose” is.
 And do you want to know a secret?
 A lot of the time, it doesn't feel very passionate.
 It feels hard, or boring, or confusing.
 Or it makes me sad or tired.
 Then sometimes there's a moment of connection or joy or beauty that makes it worthwhile.
 I don't think there's any more purpose than that.

-It might make more sense to exhort us to "Find Passion in Something You're Already Doing".
+It might make more sense to exhort us to "Find Passion in Something You're Already Doing."
 After all, most of us spend at least some time doing things we love.
-It may just not be feasible or possible to do it for a living, but we can still find the joy and passion in the times when we DO do those things.
-And many of us spend a lot of time doing things we don't necessarily love most of the time (jobs, childrearing, exercising) but know they're useful in some way.
+It may not be feasible or possible to do it for a living, but we can still find the joy and passion in the times when we can do those things.
+And many of us spend a lot of time doing things we don't necessarily love most of the time (jobs, childrearing, exercising) but know that they're useful in some way.
 How can we find passion and purpose at those times?